 What are the best Minecraft seeds?
-Minecraft seeds are codes that the game uses to generate worlds for you; worlds full of interesting landscapes and key landmarks ripe for exploration.
-They cover everything from jaw-dropping vistas and landscapes to thrilling dungeons filled to bursting-point with loot.
+Minecraft seeds are codes that the game uses to generate worlds for you – worlds full of interesting landscapes and key landmarks ripe for exploration.
+They cover everything from jaw-dropping vistas and landscapes to thrilling dungeons filled to bursting with loot.

-Your job is simple, pick the one you want to play around in.
+Your job is simple: pick the one you want to play around in, whether that’s a great spawn location or an idyllic landscape.
 All you have to do to get a seed up and running is grab the digits and place them into the seed field when you’re next creating a Minecraft world.
 The game will do all the heavy lifting, leaving you to explore and create to your heart’s content.

-Hence this piece, a complete collection of the best Minecraft seeds, from the inspiring to the functional and everything inbetween.
+Hence this article, a complete collection of the best Minecraft seeds, from the inspiring to the functional and everything in between.

 Affectionately titled ‘leg-break island’, this seed will produce a single slab of mountain jutting impressively out of the sea.
 It’s up you what to do with this geological wonder, but trying to get to the top of it is probably a good start.

 This seed will drop you in the middle of a wintry forest where you can find two cosy igloos, one of which harbours a secret basement.
 You’ll find the secret basement under a rug – enter with caution, however, as inside there’s a small workshop with a zombie villager lying in wait.
 Get rid of the undead resident and you’ll find a compact, underground base with a brewery and plenty of storage – ideal for starting out in a snowy biome.